Updated

 - Remove 5-6 chicken wings from the buttermilk.
 Let the excess liquid drip off.

-- Dredge the wings in the flour, pressing the flour firmly into the dish to ensure the wings are fully coated.
+- Dredge the wings in the flour, pressing the wings firmly into the dish to ensure they are fully coated.

 - Gently drop the wings into the oil and fry for 5-7 minutes until golden brown.